adesh6601/cagd_project/Visualiser/Geometry/README.md

 Line.h: Header file containing the declaration of the Point3D class.
 Line.cpp: Source file containing the implementation of the Point3D class methods.

-Rectanglee.h: Header file containing the declaration of the Point3D class.
-Rectanglee.cpp: Source file containing the implementation of the Point3D class methods.

 pch.h: Precompiled header file.
 Other dependencies: Ensure that you have necessary dependencies installed or included in your project.